Aferim!

 Aferim!
-(Bravo!) is a 2015 Romanian drama film directed by Radu Jude and produced by Ada Solomon.
-It was screened in the main competition section of the 65th Berlin International Film Festival where Radu Jude won the Silver Bear for Best Director.
+(Bravo!) is a 2015 Western tragicomedy film co-written and directed by Radu Jude and produced by Ada Solomon.
+It was screened in the main competition section of the 65th Berlin International Film Festival, where Radu Jude won the Silver Bear for Best Director.
 It was selected as the Romanian entry for the Best Foreign Language Film at the 88th Academy Awards.